Historical Records

 He was a great friend and social member, who was known for wearing a woolly hat in all weathers and for going on long runs on his own (having taken a different turn somewhere along the way)

-The club awards the Paul Sebastian Cup at the annual Presentation Evening.
+The club awarded the Paul Sebastian Cup at the annual Presentation Evening.
 The recipient is nominated by club members and voted for at the club’s AGM.
-Members vote for the person they believe has contributed the most to the club in the previous year, continuing the traditions upon which the club was founded. .
+Members vote for the person they believe has contributed the most to the club in the previous year, continuing the traditions upon which the club was founded.
+From 2022, when the Claire Heaven Trophy was introduced for female members, the Paul Sebastian Cup was awarded to the male 'member of the year'.
+In 2025 this cup was superseded by the Steve Benzie Trophy.

 Paul had suffered from a heart problem and had been advised by his doctor to exercise, so he joined ARC.